 Climb an erupting volcano

-There aren’t too many places in the world where you can (legally) get up close and personal with an erupting volcano, so close in fact, you can roast marshmallows on a red-hot tide of lava.
+There aren’t too many places in the world where you can (legally) get up close and personal with an erupting volcano, so close in fact, you can roast marshmallows on a red-hot tide of slow-moving lava.
 For some real adventure (and potential danger if we’re honest), try a half-day hiking excursion of Volcán Pacaya.
 You might even take an overnight camping trip up the firey mountain or one of its volcanic neighbours.

 Indulge in Maya food and culture